Store it, Serve it and Share it

 Introduction

-The good news - with a few simple changes, you can significantly reduce the amount of food you throw away.
-Just storing food the right way alone can be a gamechanger!
+With a few simple changes, you can significantly reduce the amount of food you throw away.
+Just storing food the right way alone can be a game changer!
 Studies have shown that up to 2/3 of household food waste comes from improper storage.
-Add in a few tips on serving and sharing and you can really make a difference!
-Reducing food waste also saves time and money.

 -